dtarnawsky/cs-inappbrowser-cap/README.md

-# Sample Project
+# InAppBrowser Sample
 Uses Capacitor 3 with Cordova In App Browser and shows how to use the beforeload event.
+When links to PDF files are clicked the app will launch the system web browser to display the PDF.

 ## About BeforeLoad
 The `beforeload` event is configured by specifying `beforeload=yes` in the options of `InAppBrowser`: